lib-uoguelph-ca/intro-to-python/_steps/functions.md

 ## What is a Function?
 In the last lesson, we used the print function to print out the value of a variable, but we talked about what a function actually is.
 Functions are useful bits of code, written by someone else, that we can drop into our programs.
 We can think of them as building blocks for our programs that we can use to perform complex behaviours without having to reinvent the wheel ourselves.
 For example, the `len` function can be used to find the length of a string.

 Most of the time, a function will take some kind of data that it needs to do its job (input), perform some processing, and produce some result (output).
-For example, the `len` function takes a string as input, counts the number of characters in the string, and outputs the number of characters.
+For example, the `len` function takes an iterable such as a string as input, counts the number of elements in the iterable and outputs the number of characters.

 ## How Do I Use a Function?